Venus Williams: 1999: Three Tier I titles

-Williams started the 1999 tour in Australia, where she lost to No. 10 Steffi Graf in the quarterfinals of the Sydney International and No. 1 Davenport in the quarterfinals of the Australian Open.
+Williams started the 1999 season in Australia, where she lost to No. 10 Steffi Graf in the quarterfinals of the Sydney International and to No. 1 Davenport in the quarterfinals of the Australian Open.
 However, she rebounded at the Faber Grand Prix in Hanover, defeating Graf for the first time in the semifinals before losing the final to No. 3 Novotná.
 Williams then successfully defended her titles in both Oklahoma City and Key Biscayne.
-At the final in Key Biscayne, where she defeated her sister in three sets in the first final on the WTA Tour to be contested by two sisters.
+The Key Biscayne tournament marked the first time a pair of sisters faced off in a final on the WTA Tour.

 Williams lost her first match at the Amelia Island Championships in Florida.
 Three weeks later, however, she won her first title on clay at the WTA Hamburg, defeating Mary Pierce in the final.
 Williams then won the Tier I Italian Open in Rome, defeating No. 1 Hingis in the semifinals and No. 8 Pierce in the final.
 At the French Open, she extended her winning streak to 22 matches before losing in the fourth round to No. 125, Barbara Schwartz.
 Williams teamed with Serena Williams to win the women's doubles title at this event, the first Grand Slam title the pair won together.

 At Wimbledon, Williams reached the quarterfinals for the second consecutive year, losing to eventual runner-up Graf.

 Williams rebounded in the summer when she won two Fed Cup matches against Italy and lost in the final of the Stanford Classic to No. 1 Davenport.
 One week later, Williams defeated Davenport in the semifinals of the San Diego Classic, before losing to No. 2 Hingis in the final.
 In her last tournament before the US Open, Williams won the New Haven Open in Connecticut, defeating No. 5 Seles in the semifinals and Davenport in the final.
 On August 30, 1999, her world ranking reached third for the first time.
 Seeded third at the 1999 US Open, Williams lost in the semifinals to No. 1 Hingis in three sets.
 However, she teamed with singles champion Serena Williams at this event to win their second Grand Slam women's doubles title.

 Williams contributed to the victory of the USA team over Russia in the Fed Cup final, winning one singles rubber before joining her sister to win the doubles rubber.
 At the Grand Slam Cup in Munich, Williams defeated Hingis in the semifinals before losing to her sister Serena for the first time in the final.
 Williams won her sixth title of the year at the Tier I event in Zurich, defeating No. 1 Hingis in the final.
 Four weeks later, she lost to Davenport in the semifinals of the tournament in Philadelphia.
 Making her debut at the year-ending WTA Championships, Williams lost to Hingis in the semifinals.
 She finished the year ranked No. 3.